This post has been updated on March 26, 2020.

 The Crawl, Walk, Run methodology

 After it is fairly clear why implementing Learning Analytics is necessary and how the project will be presented, it is time to begin the actual implementation.
-I have already mentioned that it may be met with some degree of circumspection by the learners but it may prove to be rather difficult for L&D professionals as well. xApi, big data and learning analytics are essentially very technical concepts and though the general idea is easily grasped, how they really work and, more important, how they can be made to work in favor of better learning results may still seem like the stuff of science fiction to many.
+I have already mentioned that it may be met with some degree of circumspection by the learners but it may prove to be rather difficult for L&D professionals as well. xApi, big data and learning analytics are essentially very technical concepts and though the general idea is easily grasped, how they really work and, more important, how they can be made to work in favor of better learning results, may still seem like the stuff of science fiction to many.

-So in order to assuage everybody’s concerns, it is best to take a moderate approach to making it an integral part of the company’s L&D strategy.
+So in order to assuage everybody’s concerns, it is best to take a moderate approach to make it an integral part of the company’s L&D strategy.
 A “crawl, walk, run” manner of implementing learning analytics will provide a good framework and enough time for all to adapt and figure out how to overcome challenges.

 The “Crawl” phase is one in which stakeholders can identify the objectives that are most important and rank them according to priority.
-Maybe they need to improve user engagement, information retention or knowledge transfer.
+Maybe they need to improve user engagement, information retention, or knowledge transfer.
 Once the goal is settled, a single learning module (or a series of sessions) can be chosen and more information drawn from it.
 With the content established, a data visualization and reporting tool is established and several reports generated in order to figure out where the most valuable input comes from and in what form.

 This is like a trial run that is meant to prove to all involved that it works and has value.
 If there is a need for it, several systems can be connected to show how the technology can make sense of what seems separate, unrelated online environments.

 Moving into the “Walk” stage things start to become more complex.
-There can be numerous systems connected to sources of data that is used for reporting.
+There can be numerous systems connected to sources of data that are used for reporting.
 It moves more into the realm of detailed learner behavior analysis with xApi extracting various types of data and interpreting them to give a better image of how users act in connection to formal and informal learning within the organization.

-If the crawl step was more like beta testing, this step means actually diving into the potential of learning analytics and making the best of it for more than one separate learning module.
+If the Crawl step was more like beta testing, this step means actually diving into the potential of learning analytics and making the best of it for more than one separate learning module.
 All the data can be used to create comprehensive and relevant reports for all stakeholders in the learning process.
 It’s also possible to correlate data into a data visualization tool that is integral to whatever Business Intelligence platform is already in use in the company.

 Running is the “professional” stage of implementing learning analytics.
 In order for it to work as it should, apart from mastering the first two steps, it will require a listing of exact specifications and thorough planning.
-Obviously it will take more time and possibly extensive testing.
-It is why for some companies, the crawl stage is far enough.
+Obviously, it will take more time and possibly extensive testing.
+It is why for some companies, the Crawl stage is far enough.
 However, if the goal is to tap into the potential of adaptive and automated techniques it’s necessary to enroll in the marathon.

 Constructing sets of rules and workflow systems around learning modules may take some time but they will lead to incredible data visualization and evaluation reports.
 They will make it a lot easier to figure out what is working and what isn’t as well as find the best ways to address the issues and improve the programs based on received data and apparent trends.